Cyrken/html-css/using-images/README.md

 }
 ```

-The `url()` function requires you to specify the page in relation to the CSS document.
-If you CSS file is inside a folder the path will need to exit that folder using `../`.
+The `url()` function requires you to specify the image in relation to the CSS document.
+If your CSS file is inside a folder the path will need to exit that folder using `../`.

 #### [☛ Refer to the tutorial on paths]()